 |Mohs Hardness Level = 9

 |Refractive Index = 2.42

 Trying to decide between gems or jewelry for yourself or a loved one?
 Here are the pros and cons of both diamonds and rubies!

-The Pros of Lab-Grown Diamonds:
+The Pros of Lab Grown Diamonds:

-- Incredibly high demand for diamonds
+- Firstly, there is an incredibly high demand for diamonds.

 - The hardest mineral, not prone to breaking or scratches